Everything you wanted to know about getting an IUD // Part 1

-Well, this prompted a fairly warranted freak-out, which involved me sending the article to all of my potentially impregnable friends and frantically researching the options I had.
-I read some online resources and talked to a lot of friends and acquaintances who graciously shared their IUD experiences with me before I decided on the Mirena, a hormonal IUD that lasts 5 years.
-I was previously on the pill and liked how hormones regulated and lightened my periods and reduced my cramps, so I didn’t want to go with the copper, non-hormonal Paraguard which can result in heavier periods and cramps or the 3-year Skyla which wouldn’t outlast He Who Shall Not Be Named’s reign.
+I ultimately decided on the Mirena, a hormonal IUD that lasts 5 years, after I read some online resources and talked to a lot of friends and acquaintances who graciously shared their IUD experiences with me.
+One of the reasons I decided on the Mirena was that I was previously on the pill and liked how hormones lightened my periods and reduced my cramps.
+Before the pill, I had heavy periods and painful cramps, so I didn’t want to go with the copper, non-hormonal Paraguard, which can worsen your cramps.
+I also ruled out the 3-year Skyla, which wouldn’t outlast He Who Shall Not Be Named’s reign.
 And, I was very interested in the possibility of not having my period at all, which happens in a lot of people who get the Mirena.

 The first step was scheduling a consultation with the women’s health clinic operated by my insurance provider.
 The consultation was free, and thanks to Obamacare/ACA, so was the IUD.
 Thanks, Obama.
 My doctor was so knowledgeable and friendly that I felt pretty confident I was making a good choice.
 I scheduled the procedure for a couple months later, in early January.

 The pain from getting the IUD inserted felt like a terrible menstrual cramp.
-I had been expecting a sharp pain from the insertion, but I guess, again, there are no nerve endings in your cervix so really you’re feeling your uterus contract around your new baby-chamber security system.
-I had to lie down for a bit after the insertion, but it wasn’t the worst pain I had felt.
-(A quick Google search of “does getting an IUD feel like reverse childbirth” confirmed that yeah, it kinda does.)
+I had been expecting a sharp pain from the insertion, but I guess, again, there are no nerve endings in your cervix so really you’re feeling your uterus contract around your new baby chamber security system.
+A quick Google search of “does getting an IUD feel like reverse childbirth” confirmed that yeah, it kinda does.

-The cramps came and went for about another 6 hours or so, which I spent intermittently screaming (my cat freaked out and just hid from me…I felt very betrayed).
+The cramps came and went for about another 6 hours or so, which I spent intermittently screaming facedown in my bed (my cat freaked out and just hid from me…I felt very betrayed).
 By the time I wanted to sleep, the pain had not relented.
-I had taken way too much ibuprofen at this point to feel comfortable with popping more and risking stomach bleeding or other fun side effects, so I took my best friend’s advice and ate an edible, which, thankfully, are plentiful and legal in Seattle.
-INSTANT RELIEF!
-I’d recommend getting the procedure done at a time when you can just go home right afterwards, in case your cramps really suck.
+Because I had taken way too much ibuprofen at this point to feel comfortable with popping more and risking stomach bleeding or other fun side effects, I took my best friend’s advice and ate an edible.
+Thankfully, I zonked out after that.
+(Not recommending this—just documenting what worked for me!
+I’ve also had some luck using CBD for uterus-related pain relief.)

 If you’re considering an IUD, definitely do your own research and put your needs first.
 Everyone’s body is different and I’m in no way qualified to give medical advice, but I hope this post was helpful for you to understand the procedure.
 Although the devil’s “healthcare” bill has been pulled out of Congress (ah, sweet irony), reproductive rights will continue to be under attack and unfortunately, it’s unclear how long birth control will continue to be covered by health insurance.